TeddyTeddy/robot-fw-rest-instance-library-tests-v2/README.md

    - running the server with authentication
    - running the server without authentication

-# Running the server with authentication
+# Running the server without authentication
 6. In terminal 2, at the project root; ./run_server_with_authentication

 At this point, you should have a JSON REST API server running locally on your machine